 An employer's account balance is:

-Account Balance = All normal tax contributions you pay on time - (less) Any unemployment benefits charged to your account
+Account Balance = All normal contributions you pay on time - (less) Any unemployment benefits charged to your account

 (If your account balance as of December 31 is positive, you may choose to make a payment to raise the positive account balance.
-This will lower your tax rate.
+This will lower your contribution rate.
 You can compute the amount of the voluntary payment on the worksheet, or contact the Employer Account Adjustment Section.

 When the benefits charged to your account exceed your contributions, the balance in the account is negative.

 We write off an excess negative balance on December 31, of the current year.
-We calculate your tax rate for the next year on the negative account balance and must assign you the maximum normal rate in the appropriate Size of Fund Index column for the next three years.
+We calculate your contribution rate for the next year on the negative account balance and must assign you the maximum normal rate in the appropriate Size of Fund Index column for the next three years.

 You may choose to make a payment to offset the amount of the account balance we transfer.
-If you do, we will re-determine your current year tax rate calculation.
-This will stop the automatic assignment of the maximum normal tax rate for the next three rate years.
+If you do, we will re-determine your current year rate calculation.
+This will stop the automatic assignment of the maximum normal rate for the next three rate years.

-Before you send a voluntary contribution, review your current and future employment situation to see if the amount you pay will be greater or less than the money you save with a lower tax rate.
+Before you send a voluntary contribution, review your current and future employment situation to see if the amount you pay will be greater or less than the money you save with a lower rate.

 Voluntary contributions are not subject to a refund or credit.
 Voluntary contributions will not be accepted if all obligations are not met by the employer.
 This would include outstanding liabilities, missing returns and/or failure to submit requested information.
 In those instances, the payment would be applied to any outstanding liabilities.
 If there are no liabilities or the payment exceeds the liabilities, the remaining payment may be refunded.